Skip to main content

 Most items in the library are intended for a popular audience.
 If you need assistance with academic research, please speak with a staff member.
 We can access academic resources through Interlibrary Loan (ILL).

-The library collection is also assessed regularly for quality and frequency of use.
-Items may be deselected (or discarded) due to damage or infestation, low circulation, lack of shelf space, availability of newer editions, dated content, or to balance a collection that is too large relative to its usage.
+The library collection is assessed regularly for quality and frequency of use.
+Items may be deselected (or discarded) due to damage, pest infestation, low circulation, lack of shelf space, availability of newer editions, dated content, or to balance a collection that is too large relative to its usage.
 Items are not selected or deselected based on the item's point of view or the reputation of the author.
 Discarded items are made available to the public, donated to charity, or appropriately recycled.

 Collection development staff welcome your feedback and requests.
 If an item is not available in the library, or you would like it in a different format, please fill out a request form.
 The staff will purchase the item or make it available through interlibrary loan.
 JCPL can request books from public and academic libraries across the United States.